Torndeco/pyBEscanner/README.txt

 					   + kick for unknown code entries...
 		Strict         - Ban for everything not in whitelist filter
+	* Ability to detect multiple attempts i.e user spamming an logfile i.e
+			If u could ban a player than appears in setpos.log 10 times in 5 seconds if u wanted to...
+		Or
+			U can also add in different triggers i.e different triggers for pipebombs / grenades etc...

 Directory Layout
 	<pyBEscanner install directory>pyBEscanner.py